Bsal13/Offensive-Security-Proving-Grounds-Boxes/Hawat (Easy) Linux Box.md

 ![](Images/Pasted%20image%2020221011102716.png)

-#### -Located the following information:
+- We locate the following information:
 #### "/issue/checkByPriority" directory
-#### Credentials User "issue_user" and password "ManagementInsideOld797"
+#### Credentials user "issue_user" and password "ManagementInsideOld797"
 #### Issue Tracker connects to mysql database per the following line of code:
 #### "jdbc:mysql://localhost:3306/issue_tracker"

 ![](Images/Pasted%20image%2020221011102828.png)

-#### -Additionaly, I found "priority" as a parameter in the "/issue/checkByPriority" directory and should be vulnerable to sql injection:
+- Furthermore, we discover that the "priority" parameter in the "/issue/checkByPriority" directory is vulnerable to SQL injection:

 ![](Images/Pasted%20image%2020221011102910.png)

+We continue with enumeration and use feroxbuster to scan port 30455.
+The scan reveals the web server’s root directory is “/srv/http”.
+We also navigate to port 17445 and find an Issue Tracker program running on the webpage.

-## Port 30455 - HTTP nginx 1.18.0
+## Port 30455

-#### -Ran feroxbuster scan and found an accessible phpinfo.php:
+- We execute a feroxbuster directory scan and find an accessible phpinfo.php file

 #### -Navigated to http://192.168.241.147:30455/phpinfo.php and found "/srv/http" showing the root directory of the webserver: